Wentworth Park: Sporting Complex

-Since the 1980s, The New South Wales Greyhound Owners Breeders and Trainers Association (NSW GBOTA) has been the primary tenant of Wentworth Park (previously sharing with the now defunct NSW National Coursing Association Club).
-Greyhound racing is held at the venue every Wednesday and Saturday nights from 7.30pm.
-The biggest event of the year at Wentworth Park is the Group 1 Golden Easter Egg which provides prize money of A$1,000,000 across the Easter carnival.
-The Carnival attracts approximately 25,000 racegoers.
+Since the 1980s, The New South Wales Greyhound Owners Breeders and Trainers Association (NSW GBOTA) has been the primary license holder of Wentworth Park (previously sharing with the now defunct NSW National Coursing Association Club).
+Greyhound racing is held at the venue every Thursday and Saturday nights from 7.00pm.
+The biggest event of the year at Wentworth Park is the TAB Million Dollar Chase with the winner of the race going home with $A1,000,000.
+The event also has a strong focus on the welfare side of the industry, with 100% of all entry fees donated to the GRNSW charity, Greyhounds as Pets, to help with re-homing of greyhounds after their racing careers.
+The other major event is the Group 1 Golden Easter Egg which provides prize money of A$1,000,000 across the Easter carnival.
+The Carnival attracts approximately 2,500 racegoers.
 The final night is held annually on Easter Saturday.

-Wentworth Park is also the home ground of semi-professional association football club Balmain Tigers FC who play in the NSW State League Division 1, the third division of football in New South Wales.

 On 5 January 2018, it was announced that the Glebe Dirty Reds would return to Wentworth Park to play pre-season games which would be the first time that rugby league has been played there in 90 years.
-The matches also featured The Newtown Jets and The Blacktown Workers Sea Eagles.
+The matches also featured Newtown and the Blacktown Workers Sea Eagles.
 On 17 February 2019, the Glebe Dirty Reds played in a pre-season trial game against the North Sydney Bears at Wentworth Park; and won, 24–12.
 This was the first time the two clubs had met since 1929.
-The day also featured two other matches with the Newtown Jets playing against the North Sydney Intrust Super Premiership NSW side and Ryde-Eastwood against Sydney University rugby league team.
+The day also featured two other matches with Newtown playing against the North Sydney Intrust Super Premiership NSW side and Ryde-Eastwood against Sydney University rugby league team.

+In 2023, it was announced that Glebe would be returning to Wentworth Park on a permanent basis and would be using the ground for all home matches.
+Currently the ground is used by not only the Glebe Dirty Reds but also the Sydney Roosters for the Knock on Effect NSW Cup and Jersey Flegg matches.